scrcpy

 Remote Management of Devices with Scrcpy

-This transmits the screen of the Android device to a window on your computer while allowing us to interact with it using the keyboard and mouse.
+It streams the Android device’s screen to a window on your computer, while allowing us to interact with it using the keyboard and mouse.
 It is especially useful for developers who want to debug applications, give presentations, or simply manage their Android device from a PC.

-Unlike emulation solutions, srccpy transmits the screen and interface of our Android device in a window on your computer, providing a real-time and high-quality (and astonishingly smooth) experience.
+Unlike emulation solutions, scrcpy streams the screen and interface of our Android device to a window on your computer, and provides a real-time, high-quality (and surprisingly smooth) experience.

-We can use srccpy through a USB connection or a network connection.
-Additionally, there is no need to root the device to use scrcpy, making it an accessible and safe option for a wide range of users.
+We can use scrcpy via a USB connection or a network connection.
+Furthermore, no rooting process is required on the device to use scrcpy, making it an accessible and safe option for a wide range of users.

 There are various applications that serve the same function.
-But since srccpy was released, it has swept away all the others.
-It works great, is Open Source… come on, it’s a gem 💎.
+But since scrcpy came out, it has swept away all the others.
+It works great, it’s Open Source… a real gem 💎.

 • Low resource consumption: Uses little CPU and memory.